*This article includes affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-In fact, a study looked at the nutrient differences between lunches from home and the National School Lunch Program, and found that lunches packed at home have fewer fruits and vegetables, less fiber, but more total calories.
+In fact, a study looked at the nutrient differences between lunches from home and the National School Lunch Program, and found that lunches packed at home have fewer fruits and vegetables, less fiber, but more total calories (2).

 - Pack ahead.
 Pack as much of the lunch as you can the night before.
-This helps alleviate the morning stress of figuring out what to put in lunches while you’re also making breakfast, brushing teeth and hair and getting them dressed.
+This helps alleviate the morning stress of figuring out what to put in lunches while you’re also making breakfast, packing your gear bag and getting out the door to school.

 - Make extras.
 Make enough food for dinner that you’ll have leftovers to pack in lunch boxes.
 A healthy lunch box meal doesn’t have to be a sandwich.
 Leftover pasta salad or a chicken breast with rice also fit the bill.

-- Provide bite-size portions.
-Cut up foods in small pieces and include dipping options like hummus, low fat yogurt and ranch dressing.
+- Serve bite-size portions.
+Cut up foods in pieces and include dipping options like hummus, low fat yogurt and ranch dressing.

 - Use fun shapes.
 Make sandwiches or foods in different shapes using cookie cutters.
-Your child will be the talk of the table and won’t want to give up their food.
+Your kids will be the talk of the table and won’t want to give up their food.

-Include a mix of foods from each of these groups to ensure that your kids are getting a well-balanced lunch:
+Include a mix of foods from each food group to ensure that you have a well balanced lunch: